Denaturation (biochemistry): Reversibility and irreversibility

 In many cases, denaturation is reversible (the proteins can regain their native state when the denaturing influence is removed).
 This process can be called renaturation.
 This understanding has led to the notion that all the information needed for proteins to assume their native state was encoded in the primary structure of the protein, and hence in the DNA that codes for the protein, the so-called "Anfinsen's thermodynamic hypothesis".

 Denaturation can also be irreversible.
 This irreversibility is typically a kinetic, not thermodynamic irreversibility, as a folded protein generally has lower free energy than when it is unfolded.
 Through kinetic irreversibility, the fact that the protein is stuck in a local minimum can stop it from ever refolding after it has been irreversibly denatured.

 Protein denaturation due to pH

-The enzyme depicted has an optimal pH of 8.3, so it's reaction rate is the highest at this pH.
+The enzyme depicted has an optimal pH of 8.3, so its reaction rate is the highest at this pH.
 Significantly increasing or decreasing this reaction's pH can cause this enzyme to denature and, subsequently, decrease the reaction rate.

 Denaturation can also be caused by changes in the pH which can affect the chemistry of the amino acids and their residues.
 The ionizable groups in amino acids are able to become ionized when changes in pH occur.
 A pH change to more acidic or more basic conditions can induce unfolding.
 Acid-induced unfolding often occurs between pH 2 and 5, base-induced unfolding usually requires pH 10 or higher.